-Two Au(111) substrates, a thermally deposited Au(111) thin film on mica and a single Au(111) crystal, were used for this study, though no differences are expected or observed between these two substrates.
-The substrates were cleaned using multiple 1 hr Ar+ sputtering and 700 K annealing cycles, then confirmed to be atomically clean by STM imaging before molecule deposition.
+Two Au(111) substrates, a thermally deposited Au(111) thin film on mica and a single Au(111) crystal, were used for this study although no differences are expected or observed between these two substrates.
+The substrates were cleaned using multiple 1 h Ar+ sputtering and 700 K annealing cycles and then confirmed to be atomically clean by scanning tunneling microscopy (STM) imaging before molecule deposition.
 Imaging was conducted in constant-current mode using tungsten tips, and image calibration was accomplished using the known dimensions of the herringbone reconstruction.
 The substrates were prepared in UHV, with a base pressure of $\sim 3 \times 10^{-11}$ Torr, housing a commercial variable-temperature STM, Omicron VT-XA, connected by a gate valve to a separate organic deposition chamber.
 AQ was loaded as received (Sigma-Aldrich) into a glass ampoule sealed to a high-vacuum flange differentially pumped (to $\sim 5 \times 10^{-7}$ Torr) behind a gate valve separating it from the deposition chamber.
 Several layers of AQ molecules were deposited in the organic deposition chamber (base pressure $5 \times 10^{-8}$ Torr) by heating the powder in the ampoule using an external heating tape and opening the gate valve.
-Typical temperatures of the ampoule were ~350K and the organic deposition chamber rose to $\sim 2 \times 10^{-6}$ Torr during deposition, dominantly due to the anthraquinone vapor.
+Typical temperatures of the ampoule were $\sim$ 350 K, and the organic deposition chamber rose to $\sim$ 2 $\times$ 10-6 Torr during deposition, dominantly due to the anthraquinone vapor.
 This dosing procedure and chamber setup has been used in the past to adsorb small molecules in highly ordered phases onto the reactive Cu(110) surface.
-The substrates were held at room temperature during a short (~ 10 s) deposition and then annealed to $\sim$ 400 K for 30 minutes to desorb AQ molecules from multilayers.
+The substrates were held at room temperature during a short (~10 s) deposition and then annealed to $\sim$ 400 K for 30 min to desorb AQ molecules from multilayers.
 After creating monolayer coverages by desorption, the samples were cooled to $\sim$ 130 K for STM imaging.